CS4347-Team-Orange/library-setup/README.md

 Install [docker-compose](https://docs.docker.com/compose/install/)

-Run the postgres server locally: `docker-compose up`
+Run the entire stack locally: `docker-compose up`

 **WARNING**: The default configuration has no persistence.
 Data will be destroyed when the container is stopped or removed.
+The default configuration will seed sample data to assist demoing the app.

 # The stack (Tentative)

-* DB: Postgres
+* DB: Postgres 13
 * Backend API: Java + Spring or Node + Express? or Python + Django or Python + Flask?
-* Frontend: ??
-Vue?
-React?
+* Frontend: VueJS 3 + Node 14